Logos Bible Software

-Logos Bible Software is a digital library application developed by Faithlife Corporation.
-It is designed for electronic Bible study.
-In addition to basic eBook functionality, it includes extensive resource linking, note-taking functionality and linguistic analysis for study of the Bible - both in translation and in its original languages.
+Logos (formerly Logos Bible Software) is a digital Bible study platform developed by Faithlife Corporation.
+It is designed for electronic Bible study and theological research.
+In addition to basic ebook functionality, it includes extensive resource linking, note-taking, linguistic analysis tools for study of the Bible in both translation and original languages, and—as of 2024—AI-powered features including natural-language search, passage summarization, and a Bible Study Builder.

+Faithlife Corporation publishes and produces the Logos Bible Software, but also publishes tools and resources under a number of other brands, and partners with more than 500 publishers to offer over 120,000 Christian ebooks available to users of its software.

 History

+Founded in 1992 as Logos Research Systems, Inc., when two Microsoft employees, Bob Pritchett and Kiernon Reiniger, along with Bob’s father, Dale Pritchett quit their jobs to develop Christian software.
+Their first product was called Logos Bible Software for Microsoft Windows.
+For nearly 20 years this was the company's only major product, but more recently they have diversified into a number of other products and services.
+In October 2014, to reflect this change, the company was rebranded as Faithlife Corporation.
+In October 2022, the company announced they are refining their strategic direction, exiting church management functionality and other parts of Faithlife Equip, and instead focus on Bible study tools, content delivery, and digital discipleship.
+The current CEO of Faithlife is Chris Migura.
+Faithlife is a portfolio company of Cove Hill Partners.

 Windows and Macintosh versions

 Logos Bible Software was launched in 1992 by two Microsoft employees, Bob Pritchett and Kiernon Reiniger, along with Bob's father, Dale Pritchett.
 The three quit their jobs to develop Christian software.
 After acquiring data from the CDWordLibrary project at Dallas Theological Seminary (an earlier Bible software package for use on Windows 2), Logos released an updated version called the Logos Library System platform in 1995.